z357412526/mousestyles/doc/source/report/distribution.rst

 .. figure:: figure/project6.png
    :alt: alt tag

-   Distribution

-- Preferred choice of distribution: the power law is a monotone decreasing, however our plot indicates a peak, in which gamma distribution may fit better.
+-  Preferred choice of distribution: the power law is a monotone decreasing, however our plot indicates a peak.
+Therefore, we can either choose differernt parametric distribution family, such as gamma distribution, or choose a threshold to make our distribution monotonic decreasing.
+Based on what Chris said about the sensor, as it will only detect when a mice moves more than 1cm within in 20ms.
+It does not make sense to have observations less than 1cm and outliers needs to be cleaned up.
+After we put a threshold with 1cm, we find the distribution is monotonic decreasing and we can fit power law distribution, as well as exponential distribution.

 Data Requirements Description